-Originally, I was going to write an article entitled “Loans are for Mugs?”
+Originally, I was going to write an article entitled “Loans

 And then I thought of a different title.